frontfoot/overlay_me/README.md

   - overlay images sub-sets (sub-directories) should appear as nested blocks
   - work on design to make it appealing
   - make another version of the toolbar fixed on top of the screen
-  - details
-    - make full cell clickable to switch image on/off (not only text)
+  - detail: make full cell clickable to switch image on/off (not only text)
-    -

 ## Usage